 In keeping with the China Center’s support for rising social work scholars, CSSW doctoral candidates also presented research.
 Jack Xiaoning Huang, MSW ’13 presented on international migration and the welfare state; Nan Jiang, MSW ’13 discussed support systems for children and aging parents in the United States; and Yalu Zhang MSW ’14 presented on insurance programs to reduce health-induced poverty in China.
 Doctoral candidates also shared insight into their experiences at Columbia with students in China, and talked through their questions about studying abroad.

 Through a range of interdisciplinary presentations and panels, both events emphasized the benefits of dialogue between social work scholars in China and the United States.
-Participants including local Columbia alumni and incoming Columbia students contributed to lively discussions about the changing role of social workers in an increasingly global field.
+Participants including local Columbia alumni and incoming Columbia students contributed to lively discussions about the changing role of social workers in an increasingly global practicum.